 Once you’ve established the four points listed above, you’re well on your way to a better website design.
 So let’s start:

 Establish Your Goals

-You need to have a clear grasp of the various types of people who visit your website.
-Why are they visiting your website?
-Most website owners find it hard to answer this question.
+You need to have a clear grasp of the various types of people who visit your eCommerce website.
+Why are they visiting your website design?
+Most eCommerce website design owners find it hard to answer this question.
 Either they overthink in finding the reasons or they don’t understand the reasons behind their audiences’ actions.

 To find this out, you need to think about the problems that they are trying to answer.
 When you know their pain points, you can be grounded on the right causes as you try to implement changes in your website redesign project.

-Some website owners will say that not many people often visit their sites, which might not be true at all.
+Some web design owners will say that not many people often visit their sites, which might not be true at all.
 Just because Google says so doesn’t mean that that website has no audience.